SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 | end of shift | |

 ### Comments
-- On the first line, the name of the customer is not valid, so we skip that line
+- On the first line, the name of the customer is not valid so we skip that line
-- On the second line, the count of the products to be sold is missing, so it is not valid
+- On the second line, the count of the products to be sold is missing so it is not valid
 - On the third line, the price is not valid
-- The forth line is valid, so we calculate the total income fot the day
+- The fourth line is valid so we calculate the total income for the day

 [/task-description]
 [code-io /]